Dizzy611/In_GME/README.md

      able to seek first, as I'm not sure what the delay in seek from GME will do to Winamp

- - Multi-Track:
+ - Controllable Multi-Track:
    - That is, multiple tracks in one file, like NSF.
-Currently it'll only play the first track from these files, I need to figure out how to handle this, as I can't really see a way to do so in the general winamp Input Plugin framework.
-Basically, I need to see how in_nsf does this
+Currently it'll play all the tracks from these files, one after another, while updating the title, but there's no way to go back and forward tracks.
+I either need to hook directly into Winamp's next/previous buttons to do this or provide my own in a seperate dialog that opens up when you play a multi-track file.
+The latter sounds cleaner and easier to implement, if not quite as convenient.
+It is also how the only open source NSF player whose code I could understand, NotSo Fatso, does this.

  - Configuration:
    - Basically only to configure accuracy and stereo depth, and maybe